The Conservation Cropping Protocol ended on December 31, 2021.

 Figure 1: Ecozone Boundary Line

-One major change from 2018 and on is that a farmer is required to preregister his potential qualifying quarters with an aggregation company by May 1.
+Since 2018 a farmer is required to preregister his potential qualifying quarters with an aggregation company by May 1.
 The quarters that end up not qualifying can be deducted afterwards.